caitaozhan/stress/README.md

 `-t` is short for `--tasks`, denoting the number of tasks running concurrently.
 Also, remember to run the `htop` command to observe the stressing process.

 # How Software Impacts the Performance
 - *Operating System*.
 Linux is apparently faster than Windows (Windows performance is also strange, and varies a lot across different power modes).
 Microsoft smartly put Linux inside Windows and created Windows Subsystems for Linux (WSL).
 The WSL 2 is faster than Windows.
 MacOS performance should be similar to Linux.

 - *Python version*.
-I have tested that Python 3.11 is a little over *10% faster* than 3.8 based on my benchmark.
+Python 3.11 is around *14% faster* than 3.8 based on my benchmark running on my Macbook Pro (2021).
 The difference is larger than I expected, since my benchmark's bottleneck is running numpy.dot(), which is implemented in C, and C rarely changes, and I think the matrix multiplication algorithm can barely improve.
 When newer Python verison come out, I do not rerun the old results because very often the results are run on other people's computers, so it is inconvenient to rerun.

 # Results